KushBlazingJudah/website/thoughts.md

 - I miss Daft Punk and badly.
   - Discovery > Homework = Alive concerts > RAM > Human After All
 - [Albums I like](/tunes.html)
+- Sidechaining can make a song much more fun, and is often essential when sampling, however can make the result sound horrendous if done poorly.
+  Novice future funk producers are in my view, notoriously bad for this.
+  Every time I come across a song from someone I don't know, somehow they've always managed to make it sound awful by sidechaining the entire song out on every beat for their kick.

+## Society

+- Everyone worries about the wrong things.
+- Every company says they worry about the right things but actually don't.
+- Nobody actually does anything about the things that do matter.
+- Social media is a cancer of today's society, so bad that I can't even come up with a point that makes it seem all that good.
+  Yes, you can talk to people across the globe, but so can thousands of other services.
+  - I'm bending the definition, but it excludes **protocols**, not platforms.
+    IRC/XMPP/Matrix are protocols, Discord/Facebook/YouTube are platforms.
+  - The bad stuff only really stems from people's unhealthy attraction to numbers.
+    I don't care who reads this page, I haven't even looked at the hit number since this site's inception.
+Nobody could be reading this but I'm happy what I'm doing because I don't care about those meaningless numbers.
+    I'd rather waste my time doing things I like than to become a zombie for the algorithm.
+  - The commercialization also ruins the fun of social media.
+Nothing is real, and the line between content and advertisements is thinning by the day.
+    There are few real humans on social media anymore, everything else is just machines and NPCs.

 ## Misc